Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Elon Musk

-Well, I certainly, I mean I have a strong, a great understanding of the product because I use Twitter every day, practically.
+Well, I certainly, I mean, I have a strong, a great understanding of the product because I use Twitter every day, practically.
 And, you know, I think I’ve got a really good understanding of how Twitter works from a product standpoint.
-What I have less understanding of is, you know, you know, like, like this, this, this sort of bot spam or multi-user, account — basically, anything that affects the monetizable daily user number is, that’s probably my biggest concern.
+What I have less understanding of is, you know, like, this sort of bot spam or multi-user account — basically, anything that affects the monetizable daily user number, that’s probably my biggest concern.
 Because that’s really what drives advertising revenue, as well as subscription revenue.
-So and really, Twitter’s revenue is going to be subscription, advertising — I think payments would be an interesting thing to do, as well.
-But all of those things are only relevant for, as function of how many unique humans are on the system.
-So that’s — that’s my biggest concern.
-And that’s what you know, what I’ve said publicly as well, like I said, I try to be as literal as possible.
-So.
-And, yeah, yeah.
+And really, Twitter’s revenue is going to be subscription, advertising — I think payments would be an interesting thing to do, as well.
+But all of those things are only relevant as a function of how many unique humans are on the system.
+So that’s my biggest concern.
+And that’s what I’ve said publicly as well, like I said, I try to be as literal as possible, yeah.

 Leslie Berland

 And as we think about, obviously, the product and the service and serving customers all around the world, clearly, it’s critical and existential for us to serve diverse communities.
-And all people as you said, as you said earlier.
+And all people, as you said earlier.
 So inclusion, diversity is obviously core and central to our work at Twitter, both our employees and the customers that we serve.
 You have been vocal on a variety of different topics and issues that relate to inclusion and diversity.
-Can you talk about both your views, and also your commitment to creating a diverse and inclusive workplace and also a service where everyone can feel included and safe?
+Can you talk about both your views and also your commitment to creating a diverse and inclusive workplace and also a service where everyone can feel included and safe?

 Elon Musk

-Yeah, I mean, well, it’s to be clear, you know, when talking about Twitter as whole, there’s 8 billion people in the world; I’m told there’s 200 million daily users of Twitter.
-That’s a 7.8 billion person gap.
-So I think we really want to have, you know, I don’t know, at least a billion people on Twitter, maybe more, as many people as we can possibly get on Twitter.
-So that I think is, is the most inclusive definition of inclusiveness, just like, all humans.
-So, you know, that’s important.
-You know, from a company standpoint, you know, I believe in, in a sort of strict meritocracy, so whatever, you know, whoever’s doing great work, great, you know, they get more responsibility and authority.
+Yeah, I mean, well, it’s, to be clear, when talking about Twitter as a whole, there’s 8 billion people in the world; I’m told there’s 200 million daily users of Twitter.
+That’s a 7.8 billion-person gap.
+So I think we really want to have, I don’t know, at least a billion people on Twitter, maybe more, as many people as we can possibly get on Twitter.
+So that, I think, is the most inclusive definition of inclusiveness, just like, all humans.
+So that’s important.
+You know, from a company standpoint, I believe in a sort of strict meritocracy, so whatever, you know, whoever’s doing great work, great, they get more responsibility and authority.
 And that’s that.

 Leslie Berland